 Land Transaction Tax in Wales

-LTT will be payable when you buy or lease a building or land over a certain price.
-The new LTT taxation system will be broadly consistent with the existing SDLT structure in England and Northern Ireland.
+LTT is payable when you buy or lease a building or land over a certain price.
+The new LTT taxation system is broadly consistent with the existing SDLT structure in England and Northern Ireland.

-The proposed LTT changes are designed to make the new tax fairer, improve taxation effectiveness and to enable a focus on Welsh needs and priorities.
+The changes are designed to make the new tax fairer, improve taxation effectiveness and to enable a focus on Welsh needs and priorities.

 LTT rates in Wales

-New LTT rates will be introduced from April 2018.
-Under the new LTT system buyers will pay tax on amounts between bands, not on the full purchase price of a property.
+New LTT rates and bands were introduced from April 2018.
+LTT is broadly based on SDLT with buyers paying tax on amounts between bands, not on the full purchase price of a property.